IrishMarineInstitute/EuroSea/README.md

 docker run -d -v shared-data:/data --name waves waves:latest
 ```

 The task will run hourly at the time specified in the ```crontab``` file.
-Once it is finished, wave forecasts are exported to a pickle file ```/data/pkl/WAVES.pkl```.
+Once it is finished, wave forecasts are exported to a pickle file ```/data/pkl/CAMPELLO-WAVES.pkl```.
 The website will take the wave forecast figure (exported as a Plotly JSON string) from this file.

-## El Campello containers

-The containers for El Campello are the same as those for Deenish Island and work identically.

 ## WEBAPP container

 This container runs the website as a uwsgi-nginx-flask deployment.
 It loads the data files generated by the backend containers and provides the visualization on the website.
 It also provides access to the Historical Data requests for Deenish Island and El Campello.
-The Service Desk and Questionnaires are also generated in this container.

 Navigate to the WEBAPP container
 ```